Skip to main content

 On Windows: C:\Users\username\Documents\Arduino\libraries

-If you're have trouble or want to learn more checkout the Official Arduino Guide for manual installation.
+If you're having trouble or want to learn more, check out the Official Arduino Guide for manual installation.

 Clone The Repos From Github